Perelandra0x309/secure-im/README.md

   </li>
   <li>Line (https://line.me) No information about security on website, does not seem to be a focus at all although there are articles online claiming they are E2EE.</li>
   <li>WeChat (http://www.wechat.com) No information about security on website, requires a phone number to register.</li>
-  <li>Kullo- https://www.kullo.net Essentially just an encrypted email system, not really chat.</li>
+  <li>Kullo (https://www.kullo.net) Essentially just an encrypted email system, not really chat.</li>
+  <li>Chiffry (https://www.chiffry.de) Data not encrypted at rest but that feature is on the roadmap (https://www.chiffry.de/en/versionen)</li>
 </ul>
 <br>
 <p>To investigate:</p>